 The type of soil you have at home can also make a big difference.
-Some plants thrive in light, sandy soils that drain well but can't hold water or nutrients.
-Others love the heavy clay soils that hold water near the roots.
+Some plants thrive in light, sandy soil that drains well but can't hold water or nutrients.
+Others love heavy clay soil that holds water near the roots.
 There are some plants that can only cope in a perfect loamy soil that doesn't drain too fast or too slow.

 You should also protect them with a generous layer of mulch.
-Using an organic mulch such as pea straw reduces evaporation from the soil and supresses the growth of weeds.
+Using an organic mulch such as sugar cane and pea straw reduces evaporation from the soil and supresses the growth of weeds.
 As an added bonus, strong and healthy plants are also more resistant to disease and insect attack.